resync/resync-simulator/README.md

         max_events: -1
         stats_interval: 10

 Additional **resource_list_builder** and **change memory** implementations can be attached for simulation purposes.
-For instance, the following configuration attaches a change memory implemented by the DynamicChangeSet class.
+For instance, the following configuration attaches a change memory implemented by the DynamicChangeList class.

     resource_list_builder:
         class: DynamicResourceListBuilder